LogicAnalyzer/report/chapters/chapter4/chapter4_system_design.md

 The USB controller hardware takes care of all of the protocol handling required to get the data transferred to the PC, and the drivers provided by the manufacturer for various operating systems handle the receiving of the data packet as well.
 The way the data is packaged before sending it is the way the data comes out on the host machine.
 The data is then sent to an interface driver that converts the data into signals readable by sigrok.

-The data translation is well laid out in Sigrok's documentation.
+The data translation is well laid out in sigrok's documentation.
 We also have a separate control program that interfaces with sigrok and pulseView that allows us to set up acquisition and trigger settings in the software and request a capture.
 These functions are all done inside of pulseView, facilitated by our custom interface driver.

 ## Design Constraints, Problems, Trade-offs, and Solutions ##